Gravity-Bridge/Gravity-Docs/docs/frontend-creation.md

 [0xa4108aA1Ec4967F8b52220a4f7e94A8201F2D906](https://etherscan.io/address/0xa4108aA1Ec4967F8b52220a4f7e94A8201F2D906) is the Gravity Bridge contract address.

 The first transaction you will have to send is an ERC20 `approve()` tx.
+This will allow the Gravity Bridge contract to remove the ERC20 token from the users wallet and lock it in the bridge.
 To do this you will need to load the ERC20 contract standard ABI, encode the approve, and send it on behalf of the user with the Gravity Bridge contract address as a parameter.
 If you do not do this the Gravity Bridge contract will not be able to lock up the users ERC20 tokens.

 Once `approve()` has passed the next (and last step) is to call [SendToCosmos](https://github.com/Gravity-Bridge/Gravity-Bridge/blob/main/solidity/contracts/Gravity.sol#L555) call takes